resist-js/resist/docs/en-US/STRUCTURE.md

 > - Install @resistjs/conformances globally
 > - Attempt to build all sub-packages in the mono-repo
 > - Attempt to run unit tests for the mono-repo and all sub-packages
-> - Attempt to run linting (eslint, styleline, xo and prettier)
+> - Attempt to run linting (eslint, stylelint, xo and prettier)
 > - Attempt to generate API documentation for the current commit and push that to the documentations branch
 > - Run a spell check on all source files
-> - If any of the steps above fail, then the CI fails and the Release cycle won't trigger
+> - If any of the steps above fail, then the CI fails, and the Release cycle won't trigger
 > - If any of the steps above fail, then a Pull Request will not be allowed to merge until the issues are resolved
 > - If any of the steps above fail or succeed, Slack is notified

 - [codeql.yml](https://github.com/resist-js/resist/blob/master/.github/workflows/codeql.yml)

-> The purpose of this Github Action is to run a Code Quality Analysis on pushes to any branch in any repository as well on all Pull Requests using Codacy.
+> The purpose of this GitHub Action is to run a Code Quality Analysis on pushes to any branch in any repository as well on all Pull Requests using Codacy.
 > The actions performed in this process are as follows:
 >
 > - Notify Slack that a CodeQL is in progress